 We have licensed the intellectual property in the phenoxodiol technology and the anti-cancer compounds triphendiol and NV-143 from Novogen.
 Under the terms of the license agreement for phenoxodiol, all forms of administering phenoxodiol for the treatment of cancer, excluding topical applications, are licensed to us through our wholly-owned subsidiary, MEPL.
 Under the terms of the license agreement for triphendiol and NV-143, all forms of administering drugs containing the anti-cancer compounds triphendiol and NV-143, excluding topical applications, are licensed to us through MEPL.
 If we fail to meet our obligations under our license agreements, the manufacturing license and supply agreement or the services agreement with Novogen, any or all of these agreements may be terminated by Novogen and we could lose our rights to develop phenoxodiol or anti-cancer drugs containing triphendiol and NV-143.
 To date, we have no reason to believe that we will be unable to satisfy our obligations under these agreements.
 In addition, each of these agreements may be terminated immediately by Novogen in the event that MEPL undergoes a change of control without the consent of Novogen.
-Under the terms of the license agreement for phenoxodiol, the manufacturing license and supply agreement and the services agreement, a "change of control" means a change in control of more than half the voting rights attaching to the shares of MEPL, a change in control of more than half of the issued shares of MEPL (not counting any share which carries no right to participate beyond a specified amount in the distribution of either profit or capital) or a change in control of the composition of the board of directors of MEPL.
-Under the terms of the license agreement for triphendiol and NV-143, a "change in control" means the acquisition by any person or group of more than half of the combined voting power of MEPL's then outstanding securities entitled to vote generally in the election of directors of MEPL or any merger, consolidation, recapitalization, exchange or tender offer as a result of which a person or a group other than the shareholders of MEPL immediately before the transaction owns after the transaction more than half of the combined voting power of the then outstanding securities entitled to vote generally in the election of directors MEPL.
-Each of these agreements may also be terminated if we cease for any reason to be able to lawfully carry out all the transactions required by each respective agreement.
+Under the terms of the license agreement for phenoxodiol, the manufacturing license and supply agreement and the services agreement, a "change of control" means a change in control of more than half of the issued shares of MEPL, not counting any share which carries no right to participate beyond a specified amount in the distribution of either profit or capital) or a change in control of the composition of the board of directors of MEPL.
+Under the terms of the license agreement for triphendiol and NV-143, a "change in control" means the acquisition by any person or group of more than half of the combined voting power of MEPL's then outstanding securities entitled to vote generally in the election of directors of MEPL on any merger, consolidation, recapitalization, exchange or tender offer as a result of which a person or a group other than the shareh